K. S. Hegde Medical Academy

 K.S.
-Hegde Medical Academy (KSHEMA) is a medical college in Deralakatte, near the city of Mangalore.
+Hegde Medical Academy (KSHEMA) is a medical college in Deralakatte, near the city of Mangaluru.
 It is managed by the Nitte Education Trust, which runs a number of professional colleges in the state of Karnataka.
 The college offers the MBBS course along with post-graduation courses.
-The Academy was affiliated to RGUHS (Rajiv Gandhi University of Health Sciences) till 2009.
+The Academy was affiliated to Rajiv Gandhi University of Health Sciences till 2009.
 Now it is affiliated to NITTE (Deemed to be) University.

 Campus

 The KS Hegde Medical Academy is located at Deralakatte, a town about 13 km from Mangalore.
 The full-fledged academy is spread over 2.5 acre of land.